Important Notice

 If multiple IDs appear, please select the ID corresponding to your mainboard's MCU model.

-Fill the USB ID into the configuration
+Enter the USB ID into the Configuration

 Loading... |